Milionář

 Milionář (English translation: Millionaire) was a Czech game show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Roman Šmucler.
 The main goal of the game was to win 2,000,000 Kč by answering 15 multiple-choice questions correctly.
+The show no Fastest Finger First round and the host will invited each contestants to the studio.
 There were 4 lifelines - fifty fifty (50:50), phone a friend (přítel na telefonu), ask the audience (rada publika) and switch the question (výměna otázky).
 The game show was shown on the Czech TV station Prima TV.
 When a contestant got the fifth question correct, he left with at least 10,000 Kč.
 When a contestant got the tenth question correct, he left with at least 80,000 Kč.
 Earlier, the game show was called Chcete být milionářem?.

 Payout Structure

 Big winners

 No contestant won the top prize in this version.
 The biggest winner is Jiří Lener, who won 500,000 Kč on 7 March 2008.